-Similarly, specific, measurable limits on sound produced by the proposed Blackstone Logistics Center, that can be used for engineering evaluation and acoustical design, are not provided.
-The MassDEP noise policy, applicable to sound produced by stationary sources, will also be used for establishing stationary equipment sound level limits to protect abutters as required by the Sutton Zoning Bylaw.
+Specific, measurable limits on sound produced by the proposed Lackey Dam Logistics Center, that can be used for engineering evaluation and acoustical design, are not provided.
+The MassDEP Noise Policy, applicable to sound produced by stationary sources, has been used for establishing stationary equipment sound level limits to protect abutters as required by the Sutton Zoning Bylaw.
+Design goals have also been developed to evaluate mobile equipment and activity sound based on existing ambient sound levels as well.